Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Aarock: Berserkers are rare but The chance that a Berserker is born increase 20 fold when a Cybervator has a child with a citizen which is why marriages between the two is prohibited.

-  Aarock/Airiona: Berserkers are cybervators that do not need to meditate in order to hyperlink with a cyber.beast. which makes them dangrous so they're killed. this is a secret known only by the highest ranked cybervators
+  Aarock/Spike: Berserkers are cybervators that do not need to meditate in order to hyperlink with a cyber.beast. which makes them dangrous so they're killed. this is a secret known only by the highest ranked cybervators

-  Aarock: This is the world Airiona and I are fighting to fix.
+  Aarock: This is the world Spike and I are fighting to fix.
 We need your help to do.
 You're the only one who can.
 Once this is all over will free every not just the Cybervators.
 I promise.

-  Airiona: This is not how the world was supposed to be My fathers was never supposed to die
+  Spike: This is not how the world was supposed to be My fathers was never supposed to die

-  Airiona: I'll take it from here Aarock You see it wasn't just any cyber.beast that killed your parents it was you.
+  Spike: I'll take it from here Aarock You see it wasn't just any cyber.beast that killed your parents it was you.
 That's right.
 Max you killed your father.
 You killed--

     Max(looking down): Your father...

     Max(looking back up):This is my fault!?

-  Airiona: Whats wrong Max?
+  Spike: Whats wrong Max?
 Ha ha ha, You're not the Idol you thought you were are you

-  Max(Cries): I'm sorry Airiona none of this is your fault
+  Max(Cries): I'm sorry Spike none of this is your fault

-  Airiona: Emotions don't work on me Max.
+  Spike: Emotions don't work on me Max.
 That's why I've always looked up to you.
 You were different from everyone.
 That's why I liked you.
 Growing up I never really cared about anyone.
 Then I meet you.
 At first I couldn't understand why.
 The more I watched the more I came to realize you and I are the same...
 Well, at least we were the same.
 When you became a cybervator you changed.
 Every time you fought I saw a part of you I've never seen before.

   Max: you've spent so much time ignoring fearing, emotions.
 You've failed to realize what they have made you become.
-Look around you and tell Airiona does any of this make any logical sense.
+Look around you and tell Spike does any of this make any logical sense.

-  Airiona: I. Don't.
+  Spike: I. Don't.
 Care!

-  Airiona: Fight me then.
+  Spike: Fight me then.
 If you want to save these cybervators you care so deeply about, fight me hard as you can.

 After realizing his fault in the situation While fighting spike max tells him that it is him he should is angry at that his hate should be pointed at him rather than the world.

   Tomasina: don't listen.
 She, she's lying

-  Jax and company tries to intervene but Aarock and/or Airionas Cyber.Beast comes in to protect him
+  Jax and company tries to intervene but Aarock and/or Spikes Cyber.Beast comes in to protect him

-  Airiona: and poor Xenos had to sacrifice his self to save everyone else
+  Spike: and poor Xenos had to sacrifice his self to save everyone else

   Max: Argh!
 Aah!

   Max goes berserk upon being told he killed his parents

-Airiona who thinks he is still being brodcasted live tells everyone behold your so called hero
+Spike who thinks he is still being brodcasted live tells everyone behold your so called hero

 Max: <aggh -- this-- agh pain, this is what cybervators experience every time they synergies.
 No this is probably considered normal for them they've gone through since they were a child and this voice in my head > <kill kill kill>

-Jax and Tomasina goes on to fight Max who is being controlled by Airiona
+Jax and Tomasina goes on to fight Max who is being controlled by Spike

-Aarock tells Airiona to stop as it was not apart of the plan to take control of Max.
-Aarock turns on Airiona into to Jax's surprise who says what are you doing.
+Aarock tells Spike to stop as it was not apart of the plan to take control of Max.
+Aarock turns on Spike into to Jax's surprise who says what are you doing.
 Something I should have done a long time ago.
-Aarock hits as if whooping hi arm or flicks Airiona and she succesully plants the virus.
+Aarock hits as if whooping hi arm or flicks Spike and she succesully plants the virus.

 This leaves all of the Cyber.Beast including Max without a tamer.
-Aarock must defend Airiona from the Cyber.Beast alone as Jax and company tries to prevent the rest from escaping into highly populated areas.
+Aarock must defend Spike from the Cyber.Beast alone as Jax and company tries to prevent the rest from escaping into highly populated areas.

 Jax is surprised as he goes to attack he desynergizes despite the fact that still has plenty of energy left.
 The CSD/Cyber.Beast which Jax took from Max earlier in the story returns to him.